 Coronavirus and isolation: helpful things to remember about loneliness

 Even before the coronavirus outbreak, one in five of us already said we often or always felt lonely.
-Over the coming months, many of us will experience uncertainty and lots of change.
+Our head of health and resilience policy Olivia Field talks through some important things to remember about loneliness

 We know that loneliness can be triggered by stress, and poor physical and mental health.
 Significant life changes also spark loneliness – from stopping work to losing someone you love.
 Today’s coronavirus outbreak risks making even more of us feel lonely – and sadly, people who are already isolated and lonely may become more vulnerable than ever.